 The usual problem.

 Once in a while, you have to restart your phone.
 Otherwise, it goes slower or even works a little poorly.
 Unless you have, I suppose, a high-end phone, you’ll find yourself in this situation.
 We have always made a comparison that says that a computer is a super-brain.
 If a super-brain has to restart, don’t you think that a normal one needs it too.
 A brain like yours, mine, or even the one that Einstein had.
 The brain needs a break from time to time.
-That is why that exercise that you did for two minutes has brought you peace of mind, because you have reduced (for a few moments) the external stimuli.
+That is why that exercise you did for two minutes has brought you peace of mind because you have reduced (for a few moments).
 Your brain is brilliant and knows when to breathe.
-You need to give it a moment once in a while, that’s it.
+It would be best if you gave it a moment once in a while.
+That’s it.

 For a moment!

 If you got a telegram, you had to listen to it right away; then the person left your premises.
 Today, the message waits on a computer server, and a copy, on your phone and other synchronized devices.
-It will not be lost, nor does it need immediate attention.
+You will not lose it, nor does it need immediate attention.
 Try, at least a couple of times a day, to have a moment not to use your phone.
 Worth the mental peace you will get.
-Close your eyes, take a few deep breaths and open them again.
+Please close your eyes, take a few deep breaths, and open them again.
 You will notice a small mental peace that will bring you serenity.
 It is effortless, and it is free to do this.
-You even save on cell phone’s battery while recharging a more significant one, yours.
+You even save on your cell phone’s battery while recharging a more significant one, yours.